CrystalTechSAS/jcrystal_documentation/frontend/angular/webservices.md

 Don't forget to add `public http : HttpClient` on your component constructor.
 Also remember to import the class of your web service in your component.

-**Web service with one parameter and multiple returns**
+**Web service with one parameter and multiple returns** A service that receives the user name and email and returns the entity created on the backend can have this signature:

 	static getAllArticlesUsers(base : NetworkBase,name:string,onSuccess: (p0:UserNormal[], p1:ArticleNormal[]) => void,onError : (error : RequestError)=>void = defaultOnError){